 Kay and Eve spun around and reached out.
 “GIA!”
 But she vanished, her blood spattered on the light gray tile floor.

 Eve and Kay’s breaths became heavy.
 Kay glanced at Eve.
 “What did we do wrong?”

 Eve trembled and pointed to her mouth.
 “The saltwater.”

 Kay nodded as tears rolled over her red cheeks.

 The girls found themselves by the closet door when they heard a noise upstairs.
 They both shifted to the sound and stared at the stairs.

 The door behind Eve slammed shut.
 She turned and lifted her phone to eye level.
 She grasped the door handle and twisted it.
-The door creaked opened.
+The door creaked open.
 Blood splattered over the coats, walls, ceiling, and the door.
 Eve slammed it shut.